Why LiveSwitch Server

 Record Audio/Video Streams

-A demo is available online at https://v1.liveswitch.fm.
-You can open up the demo in a few browser windows or ask some friends to help you out.
+A demo is available online on the LiveSwitch Video Chat demo page.
+You can open the demo in a few browser windows or ask some friends to help you out.

-The LiveSwitch Server components can run on Windows Servers with .NET-Core, or Linux.
+LiveSwitch Server components can run on Windows Servers with .NET Core or Linux.

-The LiveSwitch SDK is available for multiple platforms.
-For convenience's sake, these are packaged together in a single download available at the Downloads page on our website.
+LiveSwitch SDK is available for multiple platforms.
+For convenience, SDKs for each platform are packaged together in a single download available on the Downloads page on our website.

 The downloaded package includes the LiveSwitch installer and example apps.
-You can use the installer to install the LiveSwitch Gateway, Media Server, SIP Connector.
+You can use the installer to install the LiveSwitch Server consisting of the following components:

 Create a Sample App

-You can learn LiveSwitch by creating a sample app following the Get Started Guide.
-The Get Started Guide includes step-by-step tutorials to set up your development environment and create apps for C#, Android, iOS, and TypeScript with all the basic functionalities of LiveSwitch, such as client registration, media streaming, screen sharing, text chat, and file transferring, etc.
+You can learn how to use LiveSwitch by following the Get Started Guide and create a sample app.
+This guide includes step-by-step tutorials to set up your development environment and create apps with all the basic functionalities of LiveSwitch for C#, Android, iOS, and TypeScript.
+These functionalities include client registration, media streaming, screen sharing, text chat, and file transferring.

 Explore the Example App